CPA Client Blog - International Tax,Local tax and business issues

 Read more ...

-The deduction is worth as much as 9% of the lesser of qualified production activities income or taxable income.
-But it’s limited to 50% of W-2 wages paid by the taxpayer that are allocable to domestic production gross receipts.
+The Sec.
+199 deduction, also called the “domestic production activities deduction,” is 9% of the lesser of qualified production activities income or taxable income.
+The deduction is also limited to 50% of W-2 wages paid by the taxpayer that are allocable to domestic production gross receipts.

 Read more ...